ad17-2/todo-app-knex/README.md

-Make sure you have docker install
+Make sure you have docker installed

 to run : make up
 to migrate : make migrate